DespinaFostiropoulou/SPSS-Education-Analysis/README.md

 This repository showcases a complete **data analysis project** focused on the use of Information and Communication Technologies (ICT) by primary school teachers.
 The project demonstrates skills in **quantitative research**, **statistical analysis**, **SPSS syntax**, and **data-driven reporting**.

-This work was originally completed as part of a postgraduate program in *Special Education & Training* (University of Patras, 2022).
+This work was originally completed as part of a postgraduate program in *Special Education & Teaching* (University of Patras, 2022).

 ---